Automattic/wp-calypso/packages/i18n-calypso/README.md

 * **options.args** [string, array, or object] arguments you would pass into sprintf to be run against the text for string substitution.
 [See docs](http://www.diveintojavascript.com/projects/javascript-sprintf)
 * **options.components** [object] markup must be added as React components and not with string substitution.
 See [mixing strings and markup](#mixing-strings-and-markup).
 * **options.comment** [string] comment that will be shown to the translator for anything that may need to be explained about the translation.
 * **options.context** [string] provides the ability for the translator to provide a different translation for the same text in two locations (_dependent on context_).
 Usually context should only be used after a string has been discovered to require different translations.
-If you want to provide help on how to translate (which is highly appreciated!), please us a comment.
+If you want to provide help on how to translate (which is highly appreciated!), please use a comment.

 ## Usage